 GAS FLOW IN THE PATIENT SYSTEM

-The flow meter controls the amount of oxygen entering the back bar and available for the patient.
-The spinning bobbin shows the flow rate in liters per minute.
+The flow dials control the amount of oxygen entering the back bar and available for the patient.
+The spinning bobbin in each rotameter shows the flow rate in liters per minute.

 The back bar provides the following functions: